anna-saukkonen/PAC/README.md

 It comprises of the following steps:
 1. Local phasing of genetic data using PHASER
 2. Creation of parental genomes to align sequencing data to
+3. Re-allocation of multimapping reads using RSEM
-3. Selection of the best mapping for each read across the two parental genomes
+4. Selection of the best mapping for each read across the two parental genomes
-4. Re-allocation of multimapping reads using RSEM
 5. Outputs haplotype and site level allelic counts

-See our [preprint](https://www.biorxiv.org/content/10.1101/2021.07.13.452202v1) for additional information